 The add/drop period is the time at the beginning of the quarter when students can enroll, change, or drop courses without penalty.
-Mid-America College of Funeral Service offer students the opportunity to add or drop a course through the first seven (7) calendar days of the quarter.
+Mid-America College offers students the opportunity to add or drop a course through the first seven (7) calendar days of the quarter.
+In extenuating circumstances, the Dean can approve exceptions to the policy in the first fourteen (14) calendar days of the term/quarter.
+Students who do not post attendance in any course during the add/drop period will be withdrawn from the program.